patrickfrey/strusBindings/doc/java/doxygen_include/strus.md

 }
 \endcode

-\section QueryNoAnalyzer Retrieve a ranklist with a simple query consisting of some terms The query evaluation scheme used for ranking the results is BM25.
+\section QueryNoAnalyzer Retrieve a ranklist with a simple query consisting of some terms (without analyzer) The query evaluation scheme used for ranking the results is BM25.
 The policy that decides what to return is defined by a selection expression that matches documents that contain all of the query terms.
 So we search for documents that contain all query terms and rank them with BM25: